 Secondly, calcium build-up reduces the capacity of your water heater tank.
 Over time, the space where hot water is stored gets smaller due to the accumulating scale.
 This means you might run out of hot water sooner, especially during peak usage times.

-In extreme cases, significant calcium build-up can even damage your water heater tank.
+Significant calcium build-up can damage your water heater tank in extreme cases.
 The intense heat can cause the scale to crack, stressing the tank itself.
-Unusual noises coming from your water heater, like knocking or rumbling, could be a sign of this problem.
+Unusual noises from your water heater, like knocking or rumbling, could indicate this problem.

 Here’s how to combat the calcium threat and prevent scale build-up in your water heater:

-• Regularly flushing your water heater helps remove sediment build-up and prevent further scale accumulation.
-You can also drain the water out of the tank through the drain valve, flushing out any mineral build-up that can collect at the bottom.
+- Regularly flushing your water heater helps remove sediment build-up and prevent further scale accumulation.
+You can also drain the water from the tank through the drain valve, flushing out any mineral build-up that can collect at the bottom.

-• A water softener can be a wise investment if you live in an area with particularly hard water.
-Water softeners remove the calcium and magnesium minerals before they enter your hot water heater, preventing them from building up and causing problems.
+- A water softener can be a wise investment if you live in an area with tough water.
+Water softeners remove the calcium and magnesium minerals before they enter your water heater, preventing them from building up and causing problems.

 Preventive Measures Against Calcium Build-Up